icicimov/blog/_posts/2016-9-8-Building-VPC-with-Terraform-in-Amazon-AWS.md

 title: 'Building VPC with Terraform in Amazon AWS'
 categories:
   - DevOps
-tags: [aws, terraform]
+tags: [aws, terraform, infrastructure]
 ---

 [Terraform](https://www.terraform.io) is a tool for automating infrastructure management.
 It can be used for a simple task like managing single application instance or more complex ones like managing entire datacenter or virtual cloud.
 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features and others.
 It is a great tool to have in a DevOps environment and I find it very powerful but simple to use when it comes to managing infrastructure as a code (IaaC).
 And the best thing about it is the support for various platforms and providers like AWS, Digital Ocean, OpenStack, Microsoft Azure, Google Cloud etc. meaning you get to use the same tool to manage your infrastructure on any of these cloud providers.
 See the [Providers](https://www.terraform.io/docs/providers/index.html) page for full list.

-Terraform uses configuration files to describe the components of the infrastructure we want to build and manage.
+Terraform uses its own domain-specific language (DSL) called the Hashicorp Configuration Language (HCL): a fully JSON-compatible language for describing infrastructure as code.
+Configuration files created by HCL are used to describe the components of the infrastructure we want to build and manage.
 It generates an execution plan describing what it will do to reach the desired state, and then executes it to build the `terraform.tfstate` file by default.
 This state file is extremely important; it maps various resource metadata to actual resource IDs so that Terraform knows what it is managing.
 This file must be saved and distributed to anyone who might run Terraform against the very VPC infrastructure we created so storing this in GitHub repository is the best way to go in order to share a project.

 To install terraform follow the simple steps from the install web page [Getting Started](https://www.terraform.io/intro/getting-started/install.html)